-Case XLI.-A child, aged 10 months (January 1819) had fever, starting and vomiting; tongue white; bowels obstinate.
+Case XLVI.-A child, aged 10 months (January 1819) had fever, starting and vomiting; tongue white; bowels obstinate.
 After a week, the symptoms abated; his sleep became calm, and he was at times playful; but the vomiting continued, with frequent pulse.
 In this manner, he continued without any remarkable change in the symptoms for nine or ten days; he then became affected with squinting and blindness, and very rapid pulse, and the vomiting continued; he died three days after the occurrence of these symptoms, and death was preceded by a slight convulsion.

-Inspection.-The ventricles were distended with six ounces of fluid, which was turbid and contained in it flakes of yellow coagulable lymph.
-The lining membrane of the ventricles was thickened, and was easily separated by dissection; its inner surface was covered by a thick coating of soft yellow adventitious membrane.
+Inspection.-The ventricles were distended with six ounces of fluid, which was turbid, and contained in it flakes of yellow coagulable lymph.
+The lining membrane of the ventricles was thickened, and was easily separated by dissection: its inner surface was covered by a thick coating of soft yellow adventitious membrane.
 The septum lucidum appeared to be thickened, and the pineal gland was distended with a greenish fluid.
 On the posterior part of the cerebellum, the arachnoid, to the extent of a crown piece, was thickened and covered by adventitious membrane; betwixt it and the pia mater at this place, there was some deposition of puriform matter.

-A case considerably similar to this in the morbid appearances, is related by Golis, though the progress was much more rapid, and the symptoms were more violent.
+A case considerably similar to this in the morbid ap-

+pearances, is related by Golis, though the progress was much more rapid, and the symptoms were more violent.
 A child, aged 14 months, after a restless night, was seized with violent fever and general convulsion, which subsided after topical bleeding, but soon returned with great violence, accompanied by spinal cramps, hemiplegia, blindness, dilated pupil, and distortion of the face; he died the same night, about thirteen hours after the attack.
-The ventricles contained three ounces of turbid fluid; the inner surface of the ventricles and the surface of the choroid plexus were covered by adventitious membrane; and a similar deposition was found on the corpus callosum, and on the convolutions of the The same appearance is mentioned by this author in several other cases.
-Inflammation must have existed in the same part in a case formerly described (Case XIV.), in which, along with extensive meningitis, there was purulent matter filling the ventricles.
+The ventricles contained three ounces of turbid fluid; the inner surface of the ventricles and the surface of the choroid plexus were covered by adventitious membrane; and a similar deposition was found on the corpus callosum, and on the convolutions of the brain.
+The same appearance is mentioned by this author in several other cases.
+Inflammation must have existed in the same part in a case formerly described (Case XV.), in which, along with extensive meningitis, there was purulent matter filling the ventricles.
 Morgagni describes a case in an adult, in which the left ventricle was found full of purulent matter without any disease of the cerebral substance.
 The characters of this case were fever, apoplectic symptoms, delirium, convulsions, and palsy of the right side.
+An interesting case is also mentioned by M. Gendrin, in which both lateral ventricles, and the third ventricle, were distended with turbid fluid; their lining membrane thickened, and covered with a thick greenish-yellow matter; and the fourth ventricle was full of pus.
+The patient was a man 41 years of age, who, after complaining for five days of headach, lassitude and impaired digestion, was seized with fever, with increase of headach and vomiting, followed by drowsiness, delirium, rigidity of the neck and dilated pupils, and he died comatose in six days.